 And, here’s a super tip: Recessed lights aka pot lights offer task lighting, decorative lighting, or shower lighting — all in one!

-Having said that, you need to plan your kitchen recessed lighting before you decide to install them.
-Most lighting experts agree that there are a few things to consider when installing recessed lights.
-Which type of recessed light to buy?
-What should be their size and placement?
-Do you need an IC (Insulation Compatible) or AT (Air Tight) fixture?
-Which part of the kitchen do you want to highlight?
-Do you want a pool of light or a focus spot?
-How to get the necessary wiring to your new recessed light?
+That said, lighting your kitchen recessed lighting before installation is crucial.
+Most lighting experts recommend considering several factors, including which type of recessed light to buy, the appropriate size and placement, whether you need an IC (Insulation Compatible) or AT (Air Tight) fixture, and which areas of the kitchen you wish to highlight.
+You’ll also want to decide if you prefer a pool of light or a focused spot and how to arrange the wiring for your new recessed lights.

 Read more: Indirect lighting ideas make your home inviting stylish